factcondenser/social_striders_running_club_dot_com/src/index.md

 # Social Striders Running Club

-We’re a social running club aiming to create meaningful connections by uniting people from all walks of life through a shared love of running.
+We're a social running club aiming to create meaningful connections by uniting people from all walks of life through a shared love of running.
 We have fun, build friendships and improve ourselves through running, social events and volunteer activities.
 Join us and make strides with friends!

 [![Heylo logo](./images/heylo.png)](https://heylo.group/social-striders)
 [![Meetup logo](./images/meetup.png)](https://www.meetup.com/social-striders-running-club/)